 For the bishops at the time, the “lives of the unborn [were] too important to put at risk under [RFRA].”
 In other words, regardless of all the other religious agendas to defeat certain laws, like fair housing laws, the bishops were intent on opposing RFRA unless it contained an exception for the abortion laws.
 Before the Senate Subcommittee on the Judiciary, he added that he was concerned “whether RFRA can be used to upset even moderate abortion regulation.”

 Obviously, they did not succeed on this score.
 No abortion law exception was inserted into RFRA.
-Nor did the bishops wait long following RFRA’s enactment to invoke its advantages when it suited its interests.
+Nor did the bishops wait long following RFRA’s enactment to invoke its advantages when it suited their interests.
 It was the Catholic bishop of San Antonio, Texas, who brought the early RFRA lawsuit to overcome the historic preservation laws of Boerne, Texas, that eventually rendered it unconstitutional in Boerne v.
 [Archbishop] Flores.

 Their enthusiasm for RFRA is at an all-time high now as the bishops and Catholic institutions generally are sinking who-knows-how-much money into lawsuits invoking RFRA to prevent all of their employees and students from receiving cost-free contraception coverage.